arc sandbox

 If .env

-is found, Sandbox will not load any variables from any Arc preferences.
+environment, and not load any variables from any Arc preferences files.
 Given the following case with 3 environment variable sources:

 # ./.env